-Another finding that should be discussed, among others, is regarding the reasons why women give consent to doing unwanted sexual activities.
-Based on the reason most agreed upon by the participants, we can see that the reason women give consent to doing unwanted sexual activities matches the gender role of women in the society.
-The socialization of gender roles to women which highlights the ‘ideal femininity’, associated with nurturance and self sacrifices (Hyde & Else-Quest, 2013; Impett & Peplau, 2003; Walker, 1997), eventually pushes women to perform unwanted sexual activities to avoid hurting their partner’s feelings, avoid conflicts, or increase intimacy.
-As women who also have to duty to nurture, they perceive fulfilling their partner’s sexual requests as one way to be accepted by their partner.
+Another finding that should be discussed, among others, is the reasons why women consent to unwanted sexual activity.
+Based on the reason most commonly reported by participants, we can see that the reason women most often consent matches their gender role in society.
+The socialization of gender roles for women continue to highlight the ‘ideal femininity’ and associate women with nurturing behavior and self sacrifice (Hyde & Else-Quest, 2013; Impett & Peplau, 2003; Walker, 1997).
+Eventually this pushes women into performing unwanted sexual activities to avoid hurting their partner’s feelings, avoid conflicts, or increase intimacy.
+As women who also feel a duty to nurture others, they perceive fulfilling their partner’s sexual requests as one way for their partner to accept them.

-The interactional aspect in a relationship is also an important factor be considered in the discussion of sexual compliance.
-Due to this, the authors have also pointed out partner’s behaviors that may influence the occurrence of sexual compliance.
-Findings show that the most reported partner’s behaviors match the male sexual script.
-Sexual script is implicit rules about the who, when, what, where, and how individuals should perform sexual activities (Laws & Schwartz, in Sollie & Leslie, 1994), which includes rules on how to assert authority, communicate topics of sexual activity, and sexual negotiations (Baber & Allen, in Sollie & Leslie, 1994).
-When women reject men’s sexual advances, men are expected to continue their sexual persuasions, ignoring the rejections, until the women give up and give in to the sexual invitation.
-In general, women are considered as ‘playing hard to get’ and are expected to agree to have sex if the men continue to persuade (Maass, 2006).
-For the participants of the current study, those persuasions appear in the form of declaration of love, begging, admiring beauty or body, negotiating, and asking why the participant does not want to do the sexual activity.
-This information gives a clearer picture of the process that occurs in sexual compliance; that there are behaviors asserted by men to persuade their partner to consent to one or more sexual activities without being forceful or resorting to physical violence.
+The interactional aspects of a relationship are also important factors to be considered in the discussion of sexual compliance.
+Therefore, the authors have taken care to point out partner behaviors that may influence the occurrence of sexual compliance.
+Findings show that the most commonly reported partner behaviors match the male sexual script.
+The male sexual script is defined as implicit rules about who, when, what, where, and how men believe women perform sexual activities (Laws & Schwartz, in Sollie & Leslie, 1994).
+This includes rules on how to assert authority, communicate topics of sexual activity, and sexual negotiations (Baber & Allen, in Sollie & Leslie, 1994).
+When women reject men’s sexual advances, men are expected to continue the effort to persuade, ignoring rejections, until the women give up and give in to the sexual invitation.
+In general, women are considered to be “playing hard to get” and are expected to agree to sex if only the men continue to persuade (Maass, 2006).
+For the current study’s participants, these persuasions appear in the forms of declarations of love, begging, admiring beauty or body, negotiating, and asking why the participant does not want to comply.
+This information provides a clearer view of the process that occurs in sexual compliance; there are specific behaviors that men use to persuade their partners to consent to one or more sexual activities without being forceful or resorting to physical violence.

-Another important finding to be discussed is regarding emotions felt by women after participating in unwanted sexual activities.
-The majority of participants showed conflicting emotions, in that they feel romantic and loved on the one side, but on the other hand, they also feel negative emotions, predominantly feelings of guilt, fear, and regret.
-This finding confirms the complexity of the issue with sexual compliance in Indonesia and illustrates the conflict unique to Indonesian women in this situation.
-They are conflicted between needing to please their partner by consenting to their sexual requests–so they can feel romantic, accepted, and loved–and realizing that they should not perform premarital sexual activities because they do not align with their beliefs, which consequently triggers guilt, fear, and regret.
+Another important finding is the women’s emotions after participating in unwanted sexual activities.
+The majority of participants showed conflicting emotions; they often reported feeling romantic and loved but also feelings of guilt, fear, and regret.
+This finding confirms the complexity of the issue of sexual compliance in Indonesia and illustrates the conflict that is unique to Indonesian women.
+They are conflicted between needing to please their partner by consenting to their sexual requests so they can feel romantic, accepted, and loved, and knowing that they should not perform premarital sexual activities because they do not align with their beliefs, which consequently triggers guilt, fear, and regret.

 Strengths and limitations

-The current study has given the snapshot of sexual compliance as a phenomenon in the premarital context of urban Indonesia.
-This snapshot is new information to the archive of psychological studies in Indonesia because there was previously no study which examined the topic of sexual compliance.
+The current study has provided a snapshot of sexual compliance as a phenomenon in the premarital context of urban Indonesia.
+This snapshot adds new information to the archive of Indonesian psychological studies because there was previously no study which examined the topic of sexual compliance.

-However, the current study is not susceptible to a few limitations.
-First of all, the current study used an unsystematic non-probability sampling technique, which means that the participants obtained might not fairly represent all of Jabodetabek.
+However, the current study was susceptible to a few limitations.
+First of all, the current study used a non-systematic non-probability sampling technique, which means that the participants obtained might not fairly represent all of Jabodetabek.